Section 61 Immigration act NZ facts

 When your visa expires while you are still in New Zealand, you become unlawful in New Zealand (also referred to as "overstayer").
-If you are wanting to reinstate your visa status by lodging a new immigration application, you must do so under Section 61 of the Immigration Act 2009.
+If you are wanting to reinstate your visa status by lodging a new immigration application, you must do so under Section 61 Immigration Act NZ 2009.

 It must be noted, however, that Immigration New Zealand is under no obligation to accept the application for processing, give consideration to it, or give an explanation if it is refused or declined.